henrjk/connect-example-angularjs/README.md

 ## Prerequisites
 Setup [Anvil Connect authorization server](https://github.com/anvilresearch/connect/blob/master/README.md)

-As a result the Anvil Authorization server should run on localhost:3000.
+These instructions assume that the Anvil Authorization server (issuer) runs on localhost:3000 in development mode (not using docker).
+However it should also be adaptable to using docker.

+One must register the application with the issuer.
+For this the cli is used.
+The [cli must be setup](https://github.com/anvilresearch/connect-docs/blob/master/cli.md) first so that you can login to the server.

 ## Register the client and generate matching angular sources.
 To allow the app to connect to the authorization server a client (representing)